-Amanda is an art teacher at Fusion Academy’s Oak Brook Campus.
+Amanda is an art, study skills, and life skills teacher at Fusion Academy’s Oak Brook Campus.
 She earned her BFA from North Park University in Chicago where she studied print making, graphic design, photography and painting.
 Amanda also played four years of collegiate varsity volleyball.

 While in college she worked as an arts and crafts instructor at Covenant Bible camps.
 Amanda started teaching elementary school students art at an after school program call Young Rembrandts.
 After graduation, Amanda worked as a paraprofessional in both a middle school and high school setting.
 She has also coached Volleyball at both levels.